artfail/unity-first-person-character-controller/README.md

-#Unity first person character controller
-by John Bruneau.
+Unity first person rigidbody character controller by John Bruneau.

 I was frustrated that Unity's old character controller was deprecated and broken, and their new one was overly complex and missing the benefits of a rigidbody.